WRF Physics¶

 Additional options specific for use with MYNN:

-icloud_bl=1 : option to couple subgrid-scale clouds from MYNN to radiation
+icloud_bl=1 : option to couple MYNN subgrid-scale clouds with radiation

 bl_mynn_cloudmix=1 : mixing cloud water and ice (qnc and qni are mixed when scalar_pblmix=1)